 (2023 date and time to be announced soon)

 An informal chat and Q&A about our program, course offerings, and what you can do with gender and sexuality studies frameworks!

 In GSS, we ask questions about gender and sexuality in the U.S., transnationally, and in history, and answer them using research tools from across the humanities and social sciences, as well as from feminist, masculinity, LGBT and queer studies.
 Read more about our frameworks and topics of inquiry.

 Students majoring or minoring in Gender and Sexuality Studies have gone onto rewarding careers in law, medicine, education, journalism, business, advocacy work, and the arts.
 Many of our students have won prestigious Coro Fellowships in Public Affairs, secured teaching placements through the Teach for America program, or gone onto graduate school, law school, or medical school upon completing their B.A. at Northwestern.

 First-Year Advising in the Gender & Sexuality Studies Program

 If you are interested in issues of gender and sexuality, want to know about our course offerings, or are interested in the major or minor, the information below should be of use to you.
-If you want to know more, please feel free to get in touch or make an appointment with our Director of Undergraduate Studies, Amy Partridge.
+If you want to know more, please feel free to get in touch or make an appointment with our Director of Undergraduate Studies, Tessie Liu.